Jamie Overton: International career

-In April 2022, he was bought by the Manchester Originals for the 2022 season of The Hundred.

 In May 2022, a new initiative by the ECB designed to discover and track the bowling speed of cricketers in first class cricket showed Overton bowling at 90mph.
 The following month, Overton was added to England's Test squad for the third and final match against New Zealand.
-He made his Test debut on 23 June 2022, for England against New Zealand.
+He made his Test debut on 23 June 2022 for England against New Zealand.